Sélune

 The Sélune (/fr/) is an 85 km long river in the Manche department, Normandy, France, beginning near Saint-Cyr-du-Bailleul.
 It empties into the bay of Mont Saint-Michel (part of the English Channel) near Avranches, close to the mouth of the Sée river.
 Other towns along the Sélune are Barenton, Saint-Hilaire-du-Harcouët and Ducey.

+The Sélune river previously had 2 hydroelectric dams, the Vezine dams, installed from 1914 until 2023 when their dismantling was complete.
+The river has been subsequently re-establishing itself and some trout were rapidly found upstream from the dismantled dams.